 My jeggings and handbag are both a couple of years old.
 My short booties are also old.
 Similar here.

-I appreciate your questions and positive comments, no matter if you are asking about solo travel, healthy food options, skincare or makeup, styling tips, or decorating.
+I appreciate your questions and positive comments, whether you are asking about solo travel, healthy food options, skincare or makeup, styling tips, or decorating.
 I’m always happy to share what I’ve learned or go searching for more info so that I can respond helpfully.